 Telogen effluvium is a type of temporary hair loss caused by stress, shock, or trauma.
 It’s also thought to be the most common cause of diffuse non-scarring alopecia .

-If your body is particularly sensitive to changes brought on by birth control, you may find that your hair enters the telogen (resting) phase of the growth cycle more quickly, causing hair loss.
+If your body is particularly sensitive to changes brought on by birth control, you may find that your hair volume will decrease, especially if you have a family history of baldness.

 Telogen effluvium normally only occurs after a few months.
 So if you do notice any hair loss, it’s likely to be a few weeks or months after you start taking the pill.